 Experiencing emotional ups and downs can be very common.
 Life can present us with people and situations that lead to moodiness, agitation, and irritability.
 Healthy individuals are usually able to rebound from these challenges and find emotional balance.

-You may be suffering from a mood disorder if your emotional state or attitude does not match your current circumstances and you struggle to rebound from life challenges.
+You may be suffering from a mood disorder if your emotional state or attitude does not match your current circumstances, your moods change suddenly affecting your daily life and you struggle to rebound from life challenges.

 Examples of mood disorders include:

 There may be several causal factors, depending on the type of mood disorder.
 Genetic, biological, environmental and other factors have been associated with mood disorders.

 Research suggests that one in 10 adults suffer from a mood disorder.

 Treatment will depend on the specific mood disorder and symptoms that are present.
 Often, a combination of medication and psychotherapy is suggested.